Dylan Mulvaney Bashes Bud Light as Brand Continues Freefall

 "To all our valued consumers, we hear you," he said.
 "Our summer advertising launches next week, and you can look forward to Bud Light reinforcing what you've always loved about our brand — that it's easy to drink and easy to enjoy.
 As we move forward, we will focus on what we do best — brewing great beer and earning our place in moments that matter to you."

-The New York Post reported that Bud Light's sales for the week ending June 20 were down 28.5% from a year ago — its steepest drop yet.
+The New York Post reported that Bud Light’s sales for the week ended June 20 were down 28.5% from a year ago – their steepest drop yet.

 © 2023 Newsmax.
 All rights reserved.